DCX-Team-knowledge/SFDC-Dev-Best-Practices/Best_Practices/Apex_Standards/README.md

 # Bulkifying Apex Code

-Bulkifying Apex code ensures that it can handle large volumes of data efficiently, without hitting Salesforce governor limits.
-Salesforce imposes strict limits on the number of queries and database operations per transaction, and bulkifying allows your code to process multiple records in a single transaction.
-This practice not only optimizes performance but also prevents runtime exceptions that could cause your code to fail.
+Bulkifying Apex code ensures efficient handling of large data volumes while staying within Salesforce governor limits.
+It improves performance and prevents errors by processing multiple records in a single transaction.

-For an example of bulkifying Apex code, check out the [Examples.js](./Examples.js#L1) file.
+For an example, see the [Examples.js](./Best_Practices/Apex_Standards/Examples.js#L1) file.